NeoHW/YMovies321/README.md

 **Week 2-4 (16 May - 5 Jun):**
 Implement user authentication and user account system
 Set up the movie database and integrate with an API to retrieve movie data
-Develop a search feature that allows users to search for movies by title or keyword

 **Evaluation Milestone 1 (29 May):**
 Review progress and ensure development is on track

 **Week 5-7 (6 Jun - 26 Jun):**
-Implement a filter feature that allows users to filter movies by popularity, genre and release date
+Develop a search feature that allows users to search for movies by title or keyword
 Develop a movie detail page that displays information about the movie, including ratings, reviews
 Implement a review feature that allows users to leave ratings and reviews for movies